kobotoolbox/kobo-docker/README.md

 ## Introduction

-kobo-docker is used to run a copy of the [KoBoToolbox](http://www.kobotoolbox.org) survey data collection platform on a machine of your choosing.
+kobo-docker is used to run a copy of the [KoboToolbox](http://www.kobotoolbox.org) survey data collection platform on a machine of your choosing.
 It relies on [Docker](https://docker.com) to separate the different parts of KoBo into different containers (which can be thought of as lighter-weight virtual machines) and [Docker Compose](https://docs.docker.com/compose/) to configure, run, and connect those containers.

 ## _Two PostgreSQL databases are now required_

 Prior to release [`2.020.18`](https://github.com/kobotoolbox/kobo-docker/releases/tag/2.020.18), [KPI](https://github.com/kobotoolbox/kpi) and
-[KoBoCAT](https://github.com/kobotoolbox/kobocat) both shared a common Postgres database.
+[KoBoCAT](https://github.com/kobotoolbox/kobocat) both shared a common PostgreSQL database.
 They now each have their own, separate databases.
 **If you are upgrading an existing single-database installation, you must follow [these instructions](https://community.kobotoolbox.org/t/upgrading-to-separate-databases-for-kpi-and-kobocat/7202)** to migrate the KPI tables to a new database and adjust your configuration appropriately.
 This assumes your last upgrade was **more recent** than March 4, 2019.
 If not, you must [upgrade your databases](#important-notice-when-upgrading-from-commit-5c2ef02-march-4-2019-or-earlier) before proceeding.